TARS

 How it flushes

-The SDK buffers tool call stats in memory.
-Every 60 seconds (or after 100 calls, whichever comes first), it sends a single signed payload to Vouch — one compact summary per endpoint, never one request per call.
-The payload is signed with a local Ed25519 key so contributions are cryptographically distinct and replay-resistant.
-On process exit, a final flush is attempted automatically.
+The SDK buffers call stats in memory.
+Every 5 minutes it sends a single compact payload to TARS — one summary per endpoint covering total calls, successes, errors, and p50/p95 latency across the window.
+The payload is identified with a local Ed25519 public key so contributions are cryptographically distinct.
+On process exit, call await reporter.flush() in your shutdown handler to drain pending data.

 04 · PrivacyExact list — nothing left ambiguous